All Episodes

 You've replaced the target in a sense.

-You've squinted your eyes a little bit or something.
+You've squinted your eyes a little bit.

 jordan holmes

-Yeah, I mean, like, the problem is, the problem with both of them is at the end, okay, so, say you do it.
+Yeah, I mean, like the problem is the problem with both of them is at the end, okay, so say you do it.

 Say you get rid of all the Jews.